Softmotions/ejdb/README.md

 __Return__

- * JSON object or {null} if it is not found in synchronous mode otherwise return {this}.
+ * JSON object or {null} if it is not found in synchronous mode otherwise return {undefined}.

 --------------------------------------